5 Tips to an Employee-Driven Way of Working in ITSM

 Creating an employee-driven way of working – HappySignals’ tips on where to start

 All these tips are areas where we at HappySignals can help you to start working in an employee-driven way.
-For us it isn’t enough to just to measure, you also need to use the collected – and valuable – data to bring about improvement.
+For us it isn’t enough to just to measure variables like the cost of an IT incident, you also need to use the collected – and valuable – data to bring about improvement.

 If you’d like to hear more or to challenge me, please book an online meeting with me!